 A 20-year tech industry veteran, Margaret leads global product marketing for the Integrated Solutions business unit at Red Hat.
 She is a frequent author and speaker on cloud computing, big data, open source, women in tech, and the intersection of business and technology.
 Margaret is a proven entrepreneur and intrapreneur, having led successful programs and teams at several startups, such as Aventail and Hubspan, and Fortune 500 companies, including Amazon, Microsoft, and HP.
 Prior to Red Hat, she was VP of Product Marketing and Cloud Evangelist for HP Helion, the cloud computing division of Hewlett-Packard.
 Her passions include agile marketing, mentoring, helping companies use technology to drive business success, and fast muscle cars!

-Joseph Sirosh is the Chief Technology Officer at Compass.
-He was previously the corporate vice president of the Cloud AI Platform at Microsoft, where he leads the company’s enterprise AI strategy and products such as Azure Machine Learning, Azure Cognitive Services, Azure Search, and Bot Framework.
-Previously, he was the corporate vice president for Microsoft’s Data Platform; the vice president for Amazon’s Global Inventory Platform, responsible for the science and software behind Amazon’s supply chain and order fulfillment systems, as well as the central Machine Learning Group, which he built and led; and the vice president of research and development at Fair Isaac Corp., where he led R&D projects for DARPA, Homeland Security, and several other government organizations.
+Joseph Sirosh is the chief technology officer at Compass.
+Previously, he was the corporate vice president of the Cloud AI Platform at Microsoft, where he lead the company’s enterprise AI strategy and products such as Azure Machine Learning, Azure Cognitive Services, Azure Search, and Bot Framework; the corporate vice president for Microsoft’s Data Platform; the vice president for Amazon’s Global Inventory Platform, responsible for the science and software behind Amazon’s supply chain and order fulfillment systems, as well as the central Machine Learning Group, which he built and led; and the vice president of research and development at Fair Isaac Corp., where he led R&D projects for DARPA, Homeland Security, and several other government organizations.
 He’s passionate about machine learning and its applications and has been active in the field since 1990.
 Joseph holds a PhD in computer science from the University of Texas at Austin and a BTech in computer science and engineering from the Indian Institute of Technology Chennai.

 Evan Prodromou is founder and CTO of Fuzzy.io, an AI-as-a-service startup based in Montreal.
 His previous startups include Wikitravel, StatusNet, where he led development of StatusNet and pump.io Open Source social software, and Breather.
 He is chair of the W3C working group on Social Web standards.